cannerycoders/fluidsynth.clap/README.md

 ### macos

-MacOS users either obtain the fluidsynth dlls with this fluidsynth plugin distribution or build/install them following the developer procedure below.
+MacOS users either obtain the fluidsynth runtime with this fluidsynth plugin distribution (statically linked) or build/install them following the developer procedure below.
+If you take the second road, the result may only run on your own development machine due to MacOS security and external DLL dependencies.

 This requires that you install [homebrew](https://brew.sh).